Contact Consumer Protection

 Each approved elective CPD activity must have an educational outcome, be industry specific and be categorised as being relevant to one of the approved professional development subject areas.
 It is important to note that only the activities listed on the approved elective activities page are considered to be acceptable for CPD purposes.

 The listed activities have been approved by the Commissioner for Consumer Protection in accordance with regulation 4AA of the Real Estate and Business Agents Regulations 1979.

-In each calendar year, metropolitan and regional participants are only permitted to have three elective points from Learning Category 4 activities counted towards the seven which are deemed necessary to be compliant with the CPD program requirements.
+In each calendar year, metropolitan and regional participants are only permitted to have three elective points from Learning Category 4 activities counted towards the seven points in the elective category deemed necessary to be compliant with the elective component of the CPD program requirements.

 Remote participants are allowed to claim six elective points per year from Learning Category 4 activities.
 Remote participants are those whose principal place of business lies outside a 100km radius of Perth, Kalgoorlie, Geraldton, Bunbury, Port Hedland, Broome, Karratha, Northam, Margaret River or Albany.

 “To protect consumers, increase public confidence and raise industry standards.”

 Continuing Professional Development (CPD) for licensed agents, registered sales representatives, and property managers is a program administered by the Commissioner for Consumer Protection (Commissioner) under the Real Estate and Business Agents Act 1978.

 Agents, sales representatives and property managers can be awarded points to achieve their annual requirement of educational activities for courses that serve or promote the principles and aims of the broad consumer protection framework.

 The purpose of the program is to increase consumer protection and increase public confidence that the real estate industry in Western Australia operates with integrity, exemplary standards of consumer protection and professionalism.